pocl/pocl/doc/sphinx/source/development.rst

   $src/configure --disable-icd --enable-direct-linkage ...

-Target and host CPU architectures for 'basic' and 'pthread' devices
+Target and Host CPU Architectures for 'basic' and 'pthread' Devices
 -------------------------------------------------------------------

 By default, pocl build system compiles the kernel libraries for